 Texas has set forth guidelines for the amount of support you can pay or receive on behalf of your children.
 For example, the guideline amount is 20% of your net monthly resources for one child and 25% for two children.
 In court, support is typically decided at the discretion of the judge, who will examine the facts and circumstances surrounding your situation.

 5. Is It Possible to Receive Full Custody of My Children?

 Full custody is referred to as sole managing conservatorship in Texas.
-A sole managing conservator has the exclusive rights to make decisions regarding a child.
-Although it’s possible to receive full custody, specific parameters must be met.
+A sole managing conservator has the exclusive rights to decide on a child.
+Although receiving full custody is possible, specific parameters must be met.

 6. How Long Will the Divorce Process Take?

 It depends.
-The process could take a matter of months or a year, depending on your unique situation.
-Factors such as the number of assets, business complexities and the age of your children will affect the process.
+Depending on your unique situation, the process could take months or a year.
+Factors such as the number of assets, business complexities, and the age of your children will affect the process.
 Your attorney should be able to give you a better timeline after they review your case.

 In a divorce with many assets, the complexities are many.
 And unfortunately, it’s easy to overlook assets and make mistakes without the support of a trained attorney.
-A lawyer will help protect your interests, so you’re able to move forward with confidence.
+A lawyer will help protect your interests so you can move forward confidently.